 The Hindu way of life aims at developing a harmonious relationship with nature that involves worship, care, and comprehension.
 While Indian festivals celebrate the victory of goodness, which is nature’s higher mode, ahimsa and the worship of trees and rivers reflect concern for nature.
 While Ayurveda focuses on balancing the five elements of material nature in our body, Vedic Astrology is a window to partly glance at how Mother Nature ties all events together in her creation.
 All social interactions complement an individual soul’s search for the Divine when they are accompanied by his remembrance.

-Mukul’s book touches the core of Hindu spirituality by presenting its devotional feel, which involves directly connecting to God through the surrender of everyday actions or a love affair with the Divine.
-While exploring the spiritual choices that are available to practicing Hindus, techniques for remembering the Personal God, and our relationship with Nature, Devotional Hinduism offers tips to college students and employees seeking to incorporate Eastern wisdom in their professional lives.
+Mukul’s book touches the core of Hindu spirituality by presenting its devotional feel, which involves directly connecting to God through the surrender of the self.
+While exploring the spiritual choices that are available to practicing Hindus, the techniques for remembering the Personal God, and our relationship with Nature, Devotional Hinduism offers tips to college students and employees seeking to incorporate Hindu wisdom in their professional lives.